aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 - Building a React frontend with TypeScript, hooks, and context
 - Proper error handling and user feedback with notifications
 - Creating protected routes that require authentication
-- Type safety across the entire stack with TypeScript

 **What you will make:**